lr4d/kartothek/docs/getting_started.rst

    list(store.keys())

+The examples till now have written a dataframe to a dataset without specifying the table name to use, relying instead on ``kartothek``s default behaviour.
+Generally, it would be more useful for users to write multiple dataframes with different schemas as different tables to a dataset.
+How this can be done is shown in the example below.

+Explicitly declaring table names when writing:

+.. ipython:: python

+   df2 = pd.DataFrame(
+       {
+           "G": "foo",
+           "H": pd.Categorical(["test", "train", "test", "train"]),
+           "I": np.array([3] * 4, dtype="int32"),
+           "J": pd.Series(1, index=list(range(4)), dtype="float32"),
+           "K": pd.Timestamp("20130102"),
+           "L": 1.,
+       }
+   )
+   df2

+   dm = store_dataframes_as_dataset(
+      store,
+      "another_unique_dataset_identifier",
+      {
+         "table1": df,
+         "table2": df2
+      },
+      metadata_version=4
+   )
+   dm

+If no table name is provided by the user, ``kartothek`` assigns a default name to a table, it DOES NOT auto-generate unique table names, so when passing in a list of dataframes without specifying table names, a ``ValueError`` will be thrown if the schemas differ across datasets.

+For example, trying to run this will result in an error:

+.. ipython:: python

+   dm = store_dataframes_as_dataset(
+      store, "yet_another_unique_dataset_identifier", [df, df2], metadata_version=4
+   )

+But this will run fine:

+.. ipython:: python

+   dm = store_dataframes_as_dataset(
+      store, "yet_another_unique_dataset_identifier", [df, another_df], metadata_version=4
+   )

 As noted at the beginning of this guide, ``kartothek`` is designed for large datasets with contents that are too large to be held in a single machine.
 While small, in-memory dataframes are good for getting started and learning the core